bidwolf/alura-courses/pythonCourse/README.md

 > - update method allow us to update existent keys in our dictionary
 > - get method allow us to get a value from a key in our dictionary
 > - You cannot update a value from dictionary by doing something like this `dictionary.key = value`

+### Docstring

+Docstring provides documentation for your modules, functions and classes.
+Highly recommended for methods that you'll reuse after a while.

+- Need to be in the first line of the module, function or class
+- is implemented between """ and can be multiline in that way.